microsoft/rushjs.io-website/pages/maintainer/npm_registry_auth.md

 - [JFrog Artifactory](https://jfrog.com/artifactory/)
 - [NPM private packages](https://docs.npmjs.com/about-private-packages)

-For testing purposes, [Verdaccio](https://verdaccio.org/) is a simple Node.js server that implements a private registry.
+And for testing purposes, [Verdaccio](https://verdaccio.org/) is a lightweight Node.js server that can run on `http://localhost` and implements a complete private registry with proxy capabilities.

 ## Registry mappings